chipoglesby/chipoglesby.github.io/_posts/blog/2017-01-06-reproducible-template.md

 ---

-Reproducible research is vitally important for scientific studies, but what for businesses?
+Reproducible research is vitally important for scientific studies, but what about for businesses?

 A LOT of analysts still do things the manual way.
 That might involve using a combination of Microsoft Access, Excel and Word to produce their analysis.

-Toolset aside, it's hard to easily update your analysis if you've found an error in your sql queries or made a calculation error in Excel.
+Toolsets aside, it's hard to easily update your analysis if you've found an error in your sql queries or made a calculation error in Excel.
 If you find a problem it usually means repeating multiple steps to correct your mistakes.

-My preference for the past two - three years has been to use R to make my reports as accessible as possible.
+My preference for the past two to three years has been to use R to make my reports as accessible and repoducible as possible.

 To that extent I'm sharing a template for how I set up all of my analyses.
 There is probably hundreds of ways that this could be improved, but it works the majority of time for me.
+In the future, I'd like to learn more about `make`, I think it could really improve this process.
+The way things currently are, each time the shell script is invoked, the analysis is rebuilt from scratch.

 Let's take a look at the setup.
 Each analysis includes the following items: